truenas/middleware/docs/userguide/freenas_system.rst

 reboot after the updates are applied.

 The "Manual Update" button can be used to manually upgrade the operating system as described in :ref:`Upgrading From the GUI`.
-Note that in 9.3, this button is included for backwards compatibility as this method of upgrading is no longer the only way to upgrade.
-If you prefer, you can instead apply the necessary updates to upgrade the operating system.
+Note that in 9.3, this button is included for backwards compatibility as this method of upgrading is no longer the recommended way to upgrade.
+Instead, select a train and apply the necessary updates to upgrade the operating system.

+.. index:: CA, Certificate Authority
 .. _CAs:

 CAs